OptimalBits/bull/README.md

 });
 ```

-A queue can be paused and resumed globally:
+A queue can be paused and resumed globally (pass `true` to pause processing for
+just this worker):
 ```javascript
 queue.pause().then(function(){
   // queue is paused now